 Simply bringing weed into the workplace could be a violation of company policy as well.
 Make sure you’re familiar with your company’s drug and alcohol policy before bringing any marijuana into work.
-If I use medical marijuana, can I use it at work?

 It’s very unlikely that you will be allowed to use marijuana at work, even if you use medical marijuana because of a disability.

 State laws legalizing medical marijuana allow employers to ban marijuana use in the workplace.
 This applies to marijuana used for medical reasons, as well as pot that’s used recreationally.

 In some states, your employer might need to allow you to use marijuana when you’re not at work.
 If you’re using it to treat a disability, talk to your employer about a possible accommodation for off-duty use.

 Some workers cannot be allowed to use marijuana because of safety risks, however.
 Your employer will take your job duties into account when deciding whether or not off-duty use is acceptable.
 For example, drivers who are subject to Department of Transportation drug testing rules can’t use marijuana, even for medical purposes.

 In states where medical marijuana is still illegal, you definitely cannot use it at work.
 If you use it outside of work, you could be disciplined or fired for a positive drug test.

 For more information, look over your company’s drug and alcohol policy and talk to your company’s human resources director.